nmtkpbic/nmtk/windows/README.md

     3. Click on “Tool Servers”
     4. Edit the single tool server that exists.
     5. Update the URL to contain a “:8000” after “127.0.0.1”
+    6. Wait a few seconds for the tool configuration to be loaded by the server.
 17. Start using the NMTK Server (http://127.0.0.1:8000)